Best electric scooter models for kids, teens & toddlers in 2023

 Razor Power Core E90: Great option for 5-10 year-olds

-Razor has always been able to deliver good motorized ride-ons to our kids and with a good track record of quality and safety, you know that what you buy is worth the price you pay for it.
+Razor has always been able to deliver good motorized ride-on to our kids, and with a good track record of quality and safety, you know that what you buy is worth the price you pay for it.

 It is equipped with a 12V/7Ah battery that gives you a top speed of 10 mph and a maximum distance of around 8-13 miles or 80 minutes if you ask Razor.

-Note: Distance per charge depends on the user’s weight and the riding conditions.
+Note: Distance per charge depends on the user’s weight and riding conditions.
 My youngest(33 lbs) got 13 miles out of a full charge.
-As with many Razors scooters, the E90 PC included, it does not have a variable throttle.
+As with many Razors scooters, the E90 PC included does not have a variable throttle.

 Read our full review on the Razor Powercore e90 here.